Appointments

 Text Reminder Service

-You can now register to receive information by text message on your phone regarding appointments and health care.
+You can now register to receive text messages on your phone about appointments and health care.

-In order for this to work efficiently, please ensure that you have provided us with your up-to-date mobile number and let us know if you change your number so that the text message will be sent to the correct person.
+In order for this to work well, please ensure that you have given us the correct mobile number and let us know if you change it.

 Late For Your Appointment